On the Forgotten Builder and Breather and their false identification as Source.

 but because they are interfaces we already know how to touch.

-When held lightly, they reveal misalignment in law.
+When held lightly, they can reveal misalignment in law.

 The kind of tension that arises when two truths occupy the same space